shakacode/shakapacker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 A bug is a crash or incorrect behavior.
-If you have a debugging or troubleshooting question, please open a discussion on the [Rails forum, category webpacker](https://discuss.rubyonrails.org/c/webpacker/10)
+If you have a debugging or troubleshooting question, please open a discussion on [Discussions Tab](https://github.com/shakacode/shakapacker/discussions).

 Ruby version:
 Rails version: